 Ex.
 Economist, National Geographic, Scientific American

 Ex.: National Enquirer, Star, Globe

-Sensational publications are intended to entertain and stir curiosity.
+Sensational Publications are intended to entertain and stir curiosity.
 These publications also have many photographs with citations rarely, if ever, given.
 The articles are short and use simple language, and the authors of these articles assume a certain level of gullibility and superstition from their readers.

 Now that we understand the differences between the five types of periodicals, we can now look at the characteristics of scholarly and non-scholarly sources.
 These characteristics can serve as a general guideline to help us determine if a source is scholarly or not.

-Scholarly sources are intended to share original research or analyses of previous research.
+Scholarly Sources are intended to share original research or analyses of previous research.
 The sources are commonly heavily theoretical—focusing on presenting theory or proving it out.
 These sources are written by scholars or researchers for other scholars or researchers.
 The appearance of these sources is usually serious, with few, if any, graphics.
 The articles are often lengthy and may include the specific language of the discipline.
 Additionally, sources in these articles are cited.
 These sources are typically academic journals and, in some fields, trade, or professional journals.

-Non-scholarly sources are intended to do several things: to provide general information, to entertain, to sell products, or to promote a viewpoint.
+Non-scholarly Sources are intended to do several things: to provide general information, to entertain, to sell products, or to promote a viewpoint.
 These articles are commonly written by journalists, freelance writers or staff members and can be anonymous.
 These articles are written for a general audience with limited knowledge of the subject.
 The articles are also usually attractive in appearance and heavily illustrated.
 Also characteristic—non-scholarly sources rarely cite sources used in the articles.
 They are often called magazines.

-Next, please see the table that compares the characteristics of scholarly and non-scholarly sources.
+Please see the table that compares the characteristics of scholarly and non-scholarly sources.
 This table is a very useful tool for determining quickly if a source is scholarly or not.